Dry Eye

 If you wear contact lenses, it is advisable to reduce the amount of time you wear them, for example by removing them immediately after returning home.
 If the symptoms become severe, you should consult an ophthalmologist.

-Artificial tears, blinking and hot compresses are only meant to relieve dry eye symptoms and prevent further damage to the cornea, but they do not cure dry eyes on their own.
-To treat dry eyes, you should seek treatment from your ophthalmologist, such as IPL therapy, medicated eye drops, tear duct plugs, etc.
+Artificial tears, frequent blinking, and warm compresses can help relieve dry eye symptoms and prevent further corneal damage, but they cannot cure dry eye syndrome on their own.
+To properly manage dry eye, patients should consult an ophthalmologist for treatment options such as IPL (intense pulsed light therapy), medicated eye drops, or punctal plugs.

 Tear secretion examination is a common examination method in ophthalmology, which is used to detect lesions caused by excessive tear secretion.